osiris-code/osiris/docs/hidden/reference/Neutrals.md

 # Neutrals

-This section configures neutral settings and must be present in the input file if any neutrals were specified with the parameter num_neutral in the particles section.
-This module injects electrons from a tunnel ionizable fixed gas background without moving ions (see also the neutral_mov_ions module).
-One of these sections must exist for every neutral we intend to use, and must be followed by one set of species, spe_bound and (optional) diag_species sections that refer to the species the ionization electrons will be injected into.
+This section configures neutral settings and must be present in the input file if any neutrals were specified with the parameter `num_neutral` in the [particles](Particles.md) section.
+This module injects electrons from a tunnel-ionizable fixed gas background without moving ions (see also the
+[neutral_mov_ions](Neutrals_with_Moving_Ions.md) module).
+One of these sections must exist for every neutral we intend to use and must be followed by one set of [species](Species.md), [spe_bound](Species_Boundary.md) and (optional) [diag_species](Species_Diagnostics.md) sections that refer to the species into which the ionization electrons will be injected.
 It accepts the following
 data:

 - **name**, string, default = "Neutral"